 7. Maar Daala (Devdas)

 ‘Maar Daala’ witnesses Madhuri Dixit in absolute slay mode.
 Even in the literal sense, the song has Chandramukhi (Dixit) paying a sweet revenge to the arrogant Kali Babu (Milind Gunaji) who treats her like nothing but a beautiful object.
-With her expressions ranging from the ecstasy of welcoming Devdas (Shah Rukh Khan) to her court to those of her disdain towards the disrespectful client, Madhuri is first rate in this dance number choreographed by Saroj Khan.
+With her expressions ranging from the ecstasy of welcoming Devdas (Shah Rukh Khan) to her court to those of her disdain towards the disrespectful client, Madhuri is first rate best online casinos in australia in this dance number choreographed by Saroj Khan.
 Kavita Krishnamurthy’s celesta-like voice and the adas simply add to Madhuri’s expertise over her craft.

 6. In Aankhon Ke Masti (Umrao Jaan)

 A visual that was a part of Doordarshan’s prelude for entertainment programmes two decades ago, no ‘90s kid would have missed the celestial sight of Rekha in this song.
 Clad in off-white anarkali, she is a picture of poise and enigma.
 One that is not high on thrusting body movements, Rekha equates the soul in Asha Bhosle’s voice with her impish expressions throughout.
 Khayyam, here in his elements, delivers a song that went on to capture a million hearts decades after its initial release.